 top of page

-I am a neuroscientist with a background in Mathematics, currently working at the Universitat Politècnica de Catalunya in Barcelona.
-My research focuses on using Recurrent Neural Networks to explore the computational principles underlying decision-making processes.
+Our research focuses on using Recurrent Neural Networks to explore the computational principles underlying decision-making processes.

-My latest work, in collaboration with Alex Garcia-Duran, Alex Hyafil and Jaime de la Rocha (Molano-Mazón et al. 2024, Nature Communications, preprint) explores what rat and human movements during decision-making reveal about brain computations.
+Our latest work, in collaboration with Alex Garcia-Duran, Alex Hyafil and Jaime de la Rocha (Molano-Mazón et al. 2024, Nature Communications, preprint) explores what rat and human movements during decision-making reveal about brain computations.

 Previously, in collaboration with Yuxiu Shao, Robert Yang and Srdjan Ostojic (Molano-Mazón et al. 2023 Current Biology, preprint), we showed that by pre-training RNNs on ecologically relevant environments, it is possible to recover a suboptimal behavior observed in rats performing a two-alternative forced-choice task that presents serial correlations.
-I have also written an opinion piece together with Dr. Robert Yang (Yang and Molano-Mazón 2021 Current Opinion in Neurobiology, preprint).

 LINKS!